What you need to know before you decide to skip a few meals in the name of weight loss.

 Fact #2: Intermittent Fasting Takes a Commitment

-The science behind intermittent fasting doesn’t raise alarms for Sterling Ransone, M.D., a family doctor in Deltaville, Virginia, and a member of the board of directors of the American Association of Family Physicians.
+The science behind intermittent fasting doesn’t raise alarms for Sterling Ransone, M.D., a family doctor in Deltaville, Virginia, and president of the board of directors of the American Association of Family Physicians.
 But he does have his doubts about the sustainability of this regimented style of eating.

 “The problem,” says Dr. Ransone, “is that during the window when you can eat, you can have whatever you want—and you might end up taking in 4,000 calories a day without getting proper nutrition.”